NAzT/dustMonitor/README.md

 1. BLE service to push live readings to a mobile app
 2. WiFi and ThingSpeak to push data to the cloud
 3. SD Card option to save data to disk
+4. Dust and VOC measurement
+5. Cheaper version with mobile app only

 Pull requests welcome!